ryanpe05/find-me-food/README.md

+The demo can be viewed <a href="https://ryanpe05.github.io/find-me-food/">here</a>.
+Due to development time constraints, you must enable CORS on your browser for the code to function (or click Try CrossOrigin on the app, but this solution does not always work)

+<a href="https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en">Here</a> is a CORS extension for Chrome.

+The following text is the default React ReadMe

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>